RetroDECK/ES-DE/INSTALL.md

 At the moment I have only built the software using GCC on Windows, but I aim to get Clang/LLVM working at a later date.

-Anyway, here's a brief summary of how to get a build environment up and running on Windows.
+Anyway, here's a (not so) brief summary of how to get a build environment up and running on Windows.

 **Install Git, CMake, MinGW and your code editor:**